LaVine, DeRozan lead Bulls to rout of Nets

 BEVERLEY COMES HOME

-Veteran point guard Patrick Beverley started and scored eight points in his Bulls debut.
-The Chicago native was signed on Tuesday to help solidify the position with Lonzo Ball out for the season because of lingering discomfort in his surgically repaired left knee.
+Veteran point guard Patrick Beverley scored eight points in his Bulls debut.
+The Chicago native was signed on Tuesday to help solidify the position with Lonzo Ball out for the season because of lingering discomfort in his surgically repaired left knee, and Donovan chose to start him.

+"I thought maybe we needed a different energy, try to switch things up," Donovan said.
+"I thought our team needed a jolt, so to speak."

 Beverley is a three-time All-NBA Defensive Team selection.
 He averaged 6.4 points in 45 games for the Lakers this season before getting dealt to Orlando, which waived him.